NoufTwakkul/EE-first-task/README.md

 5-i connected the brown cable from pin 3 on breadboard to the GND pin on arduino 6-connected the yellow cable to the digital pin 12 from digital pin 1 7-programming arduino on arduino IDE using this code ()

+**designing the servo motor: https://www.tinkercad.com/things/dn9xzdWBlDF-amazing-migelo-wluff/editel 1-i used the tinkercad simulator: https://www.tinkercad.com 2-the Components i used:
+-micro servo
+-Arduino uno
+-breadboard
+3-first i connected the signal pin (greem cable) of the micro servo to the D9 pin of arduino 4-secendly i connected the power pin (red cable) of the micro servo to the 5V pin of arduino 5-thirdlly i connected the ground pin (black cable) of the micro servo to the digital -1 pin of breadboard 6-lastly i connected the SCL pin (black cable) of the arduino to the digital -5 pin of breadboard programming arduino on arduino IDE using this code ()